ers-stars/dolphot_jwst/docs/index.rst

-User's Guide for DOLPHOT NIRCAM and NIRISS modules
+User's guide for DOLPHOT NIRCAM and NIRISS modules
 ===================================

 **DOLPHOT** is a widely used software package for resolved stellar photometry that is written and maintained by Andrew Dolphin.
 General information about DOLPHOT can be found on its `homepage <http://americano.dolphinsim.com/dolphot/>`_.